The Broken Oath Part 5

 Storm’s narrowed eyes were still on Greatwing.
 “Do you deny that you and Star are in allegiance?
 An alliance that could directly affect the oath?”

 Greatwing took a deep breath and squared his shoulders.
-Star watched as a kernal of determination lit his gaze.
+Star watched as a surge of determination lit his gaze.
 He clicked his beak.
 “I do not deny it.”

 “We are not the traitors here-” Star hissed but Greatwing silenced him with an outstretched wing.

 “Who are ‘we’, Storm?”
 Greatwing’s tone was serious.
 “Did you get a majority vote?
-Where are the others?”
+Where are the others?
+Listener, Claw, and Bringer?”

 The rainbird’s beak clacked as she spoke.
 “I made some allies of my own.
 Now, do you accept your punishment?”